isomerpages/sp-educonference/pages/Call for Papers.md

 | Normal Registration     | From August 17, 2024 to September 15, 2024     |

 Each institution is encouraged to set its own internal deadlines for reviewing their own papers.

-**Presenting Your Full Paper**

-Paper presentations will follow a traditional conference format of multiple, parallel tracks with short presentations (15 minutes, using PowerPoint) followed by Q&A (5 minutes).
-There is no template for PowerPoint presentations.

-We regret to inform that, to promote interactions among participants, online presentation is not available for ISATE 2024.
-At least one author must register for the symposium before the deadline and attend the symposium in person to present the paper; or the paper will be withdrawn from the program.

-Presenting author is requested to check through the program schedule when informed of its availability.
-Any author, who is not able to present of the scheduled presentation slot, is to inform the ISATE 2024 Secretariat in writing (email) via his/her institution’s TPC representative.

-**IMPORTANT NOTICE**

-Due to IT security policy in SP, there is no PC station or laptop in our media rooms for presenters to plug in any USB devices containing their presentation slides.
-As such we require all presenters to send, via the respective TPC representative, the final version of the PowerPoints slides for his/her presentation, before **September 20, 2024** (Friday).